aeternity/protocol/channels/ON-CHAIN.md

 Proof of inclusion represents the internal channel's state.
 It has to include both participant accounts and their balances.
-If there are any contracts in the channel and those have balances of their own - they are not provided in the proof of inclusion but they are rather to be force pushed in subsequent transactions.
+If there are any contracts in the channel and those have balances of their own, they are not provided in the proof of inclusion but they are rather to be force-pushed in subsequent transactions.
 It is up to participants to decide if they want to post them at all.
-Thus the accumulative balanaces of the accounts in the slash transaction can be lower than channel balance persisted on-chain.
+Thus the accumulative balances of the accounts in the slash transaction can be lower than the channel balance persisted on-chain.

 Payload is a valid transaction that has:
 * `state_hash` equal to the proof of inclusion's root hash
 * `channel_id` being the same as the transaction `channel_id`
-* `round` being greater to the last on-chain `round` for that channel id.
-If the last on-chain had been produced by a force progress transaction - the `round` can also be equal to it.
-In this case the co-signed payload overwrites the on-chain produced signle signed force progress
+* `round` being greater than the last on-chain `round` for that channel id.
+If the last on-chain transaction had been produced by forced progress, the `round` can also be equal to it.
+In this case the co-signed payload overwrites the on-chain produced signle-signed force progress

 The payload can be either empty or a signed transaction.
 If the payload is empty - the channel is closed according to